Thor Kunkel: Biography

 Kunkel's second novel, A Letter to Hanny Porter (original title: Ein Brief an Hanny Porter), set on Hawaii, is a dialogue-driven show down between four characters on the down side of the "American dream."
 The German TV station NDR compared the novel to a "Brechtian didactic play."
 After a play version by the Leipzig Schauspielhaus in 2002, the novel, set in Hawaii, was produced by MDR as a radio play starring Andrea Sawatzki in a lead role.

 Kunkel's third novel Final Stage (original title: Endstufe), funded by a grant from the Stiftung Preußische Seehandlung, was controversially discussed in the international press even before its official publication date.
+In preparing the novel, Kunkel researched deep into a secret collection of Nazi erotic films known as Sachsenwald films.
 Its publication led to a fierce scandal and a lasting rift between the author and the German feuilleton.
 On April 15, 2004, in Die Zeit, Iris Radisch called the novel "the avant-garde of the biotechnical age. (...)The Berlin Banana Republic in NS Design."
 The FAZ journalist Dirk Schümer, on the other hand, found on May 12, 2004, in SWR'S program Büchertalk: "Kunkel's provocation consists in the fact that the Third Reich is portrayed from an internal perspective.
 That means that the people who describe it to us are Nazis. [...]
 I read this book with great pleasure in a very quick time and found it a monstrous, horror-movie-like inside perspective of a system that is otherwise only ever portrayed from the perspective of the victims."
 Nevertheless, Kunkel never found Final Stage's reception justified.
+The Guardian journalist Luke Harding noted that Final Stage's portrayal of pornography viewing among senior Nazi officials was accurate, in spite of the fact that Nazi Germany officially banned pornography.